FINE PRINTS & WORKS ON PAPER

 Mildred Rackley (American, 1906-1992) "Boogie Woogie", silkscreen, 1940, signed in pencil from the edition of only 86.
 10 3/8 x 14 3/8 inches, plus margins.
 This scarce print by one of the early pioneers of the color silkscreen captures all of the exuberance of a scene in Harlem in the 1930s and 1940s. $3,000

 Joseph S. Trovato (Italian/American, 1912-1983) - "Notice from the Draft Board", woodcut, lightly struck grey/black ink on Japan paper, titled and signed in pencil by the artist from a small edition, rarely seen.
 A powerful WPA image, an impression of which was featured in the 1991 book and exhibition Graphic Excursions, based on the collection of Dave and Reba Williams.
-Matted: 19" x 25", Sheet: 18" x 24", Image: 11 3/8" x 14". $475 Biography from several sources
+Matted: 19" x 25", Sheet: 18" x 24", Image: 11 3/8" x 14".
+SOLD

 Robert Riggs (1896-1970) “Club Fighter”, lithograph, 1933, probably an edition of 50, titled, signed by the artist and numbered "10" in pencil, 14 1/2" x 18 1/2".
 (Ref: Bassham 35).
 In the National Gallery of Art and other collections.
 Riggs is known for his stunning images of boxing scenes, with all of the gritty reality of America in the WPA period.
 From a private collection.
 SOLD